douglas86/ci-project4-restaurant-booking-system/README.md

 Solution?

-- I have solved this bug by digging into multi-thread processing
-- And reduced some of the logic that I was using
+- I have solved this bug by simplify some of my logic that I use

 ![performance_lighthouse_solved.png](static/images/docs/bugs/performance/performance_lighthouse_solved.png)